THE SECOND UPRIGHTING ATTEMPT - SUMMER 1983

 4) Annex C: Programme of Work

 5) Annex E: Technical Documents.
-In general unless otherwise instructed, Specifications take precedence before Drawings.
+In general unless otherwise instructed,

 6) Annex F: Coordination Procedures.